Diet-boosting foodsObesity - diet-boosting foods; Overweight - diet-boosting foods

 Ways to eat vegetables.
 Cut raw veggies like carrots or bell peppers into sticks so you can snack on them throughout the day.
 You can also eat them in a salad.
 Like fruit, many vegetables come pre-cut and frozen.
 Again, check the label to make sure the ingredient list only includes vegetables.
 Try these vegetable recipe ideas:

-Salads can be a good way to get your important vitamins and minerals. .
-Salads also supply fiber.
-However, not all salads are healthy or nutritious...Read Article Now Book Mark Article
+Salads can be a good way to get your important vitamins, minerals, and fiber.
+However, not all salads are healthy or nutritious.
+It depends on what...Read Article Now Book Mark Article

 - Stir-fried broccoli over brown rice

 - Collard greens with a fried egg

 - Roasted beets with fennel and orange slices

 - Corn and tomato salad

 - Store-bought low-sodium soups with added frozen veggies

 - Frozen vegetables stirred into boiling pasta during the last 5 minutes of cooking

 Proteins are the building blocks of life.
 Every cell in the human body contains protein.
 The basic structure of protein is a chain of amino acids. ...Read Article Now Book Mark Article

 Fiber is a substance found in plants.
 Dietary fiber, which is the type of fiber you can eat, is found in fruits, vegetables, and grains.
 It is an i...Read Article Now Book Mark Article